For weeks, the 'dillos life was swell,

 Hornswoggling beasts!
 Greenland sharks may wait 100 years to start procreating.
 Imagine the benefits of delaying parenting until stress is low.
 Timing birthdays earns these critters a place together.

 Fire in the hole!
 Master gunners envy the lack of random fire, recoil or explosions in birthing.
 Sharks work 6 to 24 months for live birth.
-'Dillos and stingrays average 4 to 6.
+'Dillo and stingray gestation averages 4 to 6 month.

-Blimey, Buccaneers!
+Code of conduct!
 Sharks need no male for motherhood.
 Fatherless births also occur among snakes and lizards.
-No-male policies should should give rise to fierce talk.
-Most pirate ships are manned.
+No-male policies should should give rise to parley, talks to settle disputes.
+Schooners need not be manned.

 Cap the bunghole.
-Discoveries rank with master gunners in charge of safety.
+Leaks matter to master gunners in charge of safety.
 Plundering is not just for lads.
-Lasses crash servers with this site's updates.
+Lasses crash servers with this website's updates.
 Yo Ho Ho!

 Batten down the hatches!
 Prepare for coming storms.
 The amaze-ball ability to delay birth facilitates relocations.
 While resettling, females limit the weight of unborn offspring.

 Crazy is Pirates of the Sea.
-Evolve from Walt Disney theme-park rides.
+Forget Walt Disney theme-park rides.
 Unhinge from movie routines.
-Hoist yer sails.
-Set off for warm coastal waters.
+Weigh anchor and hoist the Mizzen.
+Get yer sloop sailing.
+Yer “sea legs” will adjust on the way to warm coastal waters.

 Sail ho!
 Blackbird won't be on an enemy ship.
-This famed English Pirate's won't engage ye in combat.
-Armadillos live south of his legendary territory.
-They are widely spread in the Americas.
+This famed English Pirate won't engage ye in combat.
+Armadillos live well to the south and west of his legendary territory along the coasts of Virginia and North Carolina.

 Close in on Little Ray's friends.
-Like rays, 'dillos are shy.
-Sharks may ignore people while they are on the move.
+Like rays, 'dillos are shy and prefer not to be seen.
+Sharks on the move may ignore people.
 Stealth and a focus on bite-sized morsels are themes for these eating machines.

 Anchors Aweigh!
 Make 'dillo escapes as you do cross-platform reads with shipmates.
 Win against enemy combatants.
 Armadillos, sharks and stingrays free orderly seas from mutinous curses.